Grace Darling: Early life

 Lighthouse at Longstone: The upper window in the white ring was Grace Darling's bedroom, from which she saw the wreckage of the Forfarshire.

-Grace Darling was born on 24 November 1815 at her grandfather's house in Northumberland.
+Grace Darling was born on 24 November 1815 at her grandfather's house in Bamburgh, Northumberland.
 She was the seventh of nine children (four brothers and four sisters) born to William and Thomasin Darling, and when only a few weeks old, she was taken to live on Brownsman Island, one of the Farne Islands, in a small cottage attached to the lighthouse.
 Her father ran the lighthouse (built in 1795) for Trinity House, and earned a salary of £70 per year with a bonus of £10 for satisfactory service.
 The accommodation was basic, and the lighthouse was not located in a good place to guide shipping to safety, so in 1826, the family moved to the newly constructed lighthouse on Longstone Island.

 Longstone Lighthouse had better accommodation, but the island itself was slightly less hospitable, so William would row back to Brownsman to gather vegetables from their former garden and to feed the animals.
 The family spent most of their time on the ground floor of the lighthouse, which consisted of a large room, heated by a wooden stove.
 The room was their living room, dining room, and kitchen in one, and had a spiral staircase leading to three bedrooms above and the light at the top of the tower.